ControlledChaos/controlled-chaos-plugin/README.md

 ### Media Options

-* Add option to hard crop the medium and/or large image sizes
+* Option to hard crop the medium and/or large image sizes
-* Add option to allow SVG uploads to the Media Library
+* Option to allow SVG uploads to the Media Library

 ### User Profiles